Akaroa Marine Reserve: History

+The taiāpure was established in February 2006, but the marine reserve took eight more years.

-Conservation Minister Kate Wilkinson declined the application for the reserve in 2010 on the grounds that it would adversely affect recreation fishing.
+Conservation Minister Kate Wilkinson declined the application for the reserve in 2010 on the grounds that it would adversely affect recreational fishing.
 The decision was challenged in the High Court and was quashed in a 2012 ruling.
 In terms of actual numbers the two separate consultation processes for the application had attracted more support than opposition.

-In April 2013 Conservation Minister Nick Smith announced the approval of the reserve but at the reduced size of 475 ha.
+In April 2013 Conservation Minister Nick Smith announced the approval of the reserve but at the reduced size of 465 ha.
+Smith believed the battle had gone on for too long.
 The size was reduced to take into account the concerns about customary and recreational fishing.
 Subsequently, the size was finalised as 512 ha.
+Environment Minister Amy Adams expressed an aspiration for the next step to be integrating the local management of taiāpure and reserve so the two mechanisms work together.